 Don’t forget to write

 Don’t let the kids have all the fun this summer.
 Relive the glorious days of sloppy joes, bunk beds, and campfires with a stay at Camp No Counselors.
 Part of a nationwide chain, the Texas version of this adult camp takes place in Hunt, along the scenic Guadalupe River.
 Just like grade-school camp, activities include archery, arts and crafts, dodgeball, a slip ‘n’ slide, and a talent show—but with grown-up twists like a Bloody Mary bar at breakfast.
 “Camp No Counselors was created to give adults a chance to step away from their lives at work and home, and get in touch with the fun of being kids again, along with the fun parts of being an adult,” says Dave Kushner, vice president of community engagement.
 Who knows?
 You might find a pen pal or develop a lifelong friendship with your bunkmates.
-Upcoming sessions run May 10-13, and Oct.
-5-8 and 11-14.
+Upcoming sessions run mid May, and October.

 Glide in West Texas

 See Marfa’s breathtaking desert landscape from a whole new perspective by hopping on one of Marfa Gliders’ aircrafts.
 Make an appointment online to ride shotgun and enjoy the view while a certified pilot takes the wheel.